Creedence Clearwater Revival: Reunions

 Years ago, I looked at people and I was so full of some sort of emotion and I'd say, 'Absolutely not!' ...
 But I have to admit, people have asked me more recently, and even though I have no idea how such a series of events would come to pass, I can tell that there isn't the bombast in my voice, in the denial, in the refusal.
 It's more like, 'Well, I dunno.'
 Never say never is I guess is what people tell you.
 In this life, all kinds of strange things come to pass.
 Realizing that it doesn't really kick up a big firestorm of emotion, it kind of suggests that at least if someone started talking I'd sit still long enough to listen.

 When asked again in October 2011 about the prospect of a reunion, he said: "I'm saying it's possible, yeah.
 I think the call [laughs] would maybe have to come from outside the realm.
 Somebody would have to get me to look at things in a fresh way."
-However, Cook and Clifford both stated in the February 2012 edition of Uncut magazine that they are not interested in a CCR reunion.
+However, Cook and Clifford both stated in the February 2012 edition of Uncut magazine that they were not interested in a CCR reunion.
 "Leopards don't change their spots.
 This is just an image-polishing exercise by John.
-My phone certainly hasn't rung", Cook said.
+My phone certainly hasn't rung," Cook said.
 Added Clifford: "It might have been a nice idea 20 years ago, but it's too late."

 In May 2013, Fogerty once again said he would be open to a reunion, but he does not see Cook and Clifford being willing to change their stance.
 He told Charlie Rose on CBS This Morning: "From time to time, I'll say something, and it'll get in print that maybe that will happen, and then immediately I'll hear back stuff that doesn't sound like it's possible...
 I think it's a possibility in the future, you know.
 It's not something I'm actively seeking, but I'm not totally against the idea either."
-In September 2017, Clifford again ruled out any chance of Cook and himself reuniting with John, restating, "It would have been great 20, 25 years ago.
+In September 2017, Doug again ruled out any chance of Stu and himself reuniting with John, restating, "It would have been great 20, 25 years ago.
 It's way too late now."